IdyllicPeripherals/idyllicperipherals.github.io/_posts/2022-02-22-Design Considerations for My Dual Keyboard Stands.md

 * Uses less materials -> Less surface area -> Efficient nesting options
 * Easier and quicker to handle + pack

-The points above are extremely desirable because it means I can offer a “more affordable” product to the customer.
+The points above are extremely imortant and desirable because it means I can offer customers a “more affordable” product.

 I’ve tried my best to optimize wherever possible because I understand some customers are simply after "X item to serve Y purpose at a low cost".